Anna Magdalena Bach

-Anna Magdalena Bach (née Wilcke or Wilcken) (22 September 1701 – 27 February 1760) was a professional singer and the second wife of Johann Sebastian Bach.
+Anna Magdalena Bach (née Wilcke; 22 September 1701 – 27 February 1760) was a German professional singer and the second wife of Johann Sebastian Bach.

 Biography

 Anna Magdalena Wilcke was born at Zeitz, in the Duchy of Saxe-Zeitz.
 While little is known about her early musical education, the family was musical.
 Her father, Johann Caspar Wilcke (c.
 1660–1733), was a trumpet player, who had a career at the courts of Zeitz and Weißenfels.
 Her mother, Margaretha Elisabeth Liebe, was the daughter of an organist.